2018: Integrated Analysis of Omics Data

 Admission for NOVA courses is handled by the course organiser/ the NOVA member institution organising the course.

-*Please note that the organising of the courses scheduled for 2019-2021 will be dependent on the student evaluations of previous courses within the series, as well as the yearly NOVA course budget.
+*Please note that the organising of the course scheduled for 2021 will be dependent on the student evaluations of previous courses within the series, as well as the yearly NOVA course budget.

 Detailed information on each course in the series and information on how to apply will be available on each course's information web page.
 The information web page will be published on the NOVA website in the beginning of the year when the course is sheduled to run.
 Please see NOVA's course catalogue.